cjug/cjug-meeting-intro/sections/speaker.md

-## Speaker: Trisha Gee
+## Speaker: Dean Wampler

-* JetBrains (Developer Advocate)
+* Architect for Big Data Products and Services for Typesafe
-* Disruptor Development (LMAX)
+* Author of several books on Big Data, Scala, and Functional Programming
-* Sevilla Java User Group Lead, London Java Community (Key member)
+* Chicago Area Scala Enthusists (CASE) Co-organizer
-* Java Champion, RockStar
+* Open Source Contributor
-* Overall Nice person
+* Conference Organizer
-* Virtual JUG Java Council Podcast (http://virtualjug.com/podcast/)
+* Dot Connector of the Academic to the Pragmatic